ezavesky/udnd_03_maze/Walkthrough/README.md

    * ![Movie Puzzle](puzzle-movie.gif)
 1. The key is adjacent to the balloon puzzle and is currently always present.
    * ![Key Pickup](key-pickup.gif)
- 1. A view from the "penthouse" will let a player get a quick cheat sheet if they look
+1. A view of the temple roof from the "penthouse" will let a player get a quick cheat sheet if they look
    * ![Full Penthouse View](penthouse-full.gif)

 ## Inventory and Jumping to Critical Sections